 Known previously for its spa towns (Buxton, Matlock), it's still possible to fill your own bottles for free in Buxton.
 The area is also famous for Bakewell Puddings (though the purists would not entertain Mr Kipling's tart as an original Peak District invention).

-The area is also home to Chatsworth and Haddon Hall, both of which featured in the Jane Eyre and Pride and Prejudice films.
+The area is also home to Chatsworth and Haddon Hall, both of which featured in the latest Jane Eyre and Pride and Prejudice films.

 Annual well dressings are held in villages throughout Derbyshire.

 Hartington's greatest claim to fame has to be it's Stilton Cheese.
 Manufactured on a grand scale for many years, the manufacture is now a much smaller operation, but just as tasty.
+Try the local cheese shop they have lots of locally produced cheese and plenty of crackers.

 Close to the Tissington and High Peak trails makes Hartington a mecca for cyclists.